sky-music/sky-python-music-sheet-maker/README.md

 * visual sheets generated after July, 2020 1st can be read again by the program for further modification. you will have to enter the artist again though.

-Customized configrations for default directory are supported via command line flags, flags that are not passed or are not valid will reference their default fallback vaules defined in *command\_line\_player.py*:
+Customized configurations for default directory are supported via command line flags, flags that are not passed or are not valid will reference their default fallback values defined in *command\_line\_player.py*:

 * input/output directories where the module will read from/write to can be defined by passing the following flag with the desired directory to *command\_line\_player.py* respectively: